-- c) Land This may include the purchase of land, easements, and/or right-ofway.
+- c) Land This may include the purchase of land, easements, and/or right-of-way.
 This also includes surveys, appraisals, environmental audit, permitting, legal costs, maps, charts, aerial photography, and other costs such as wetlands restoration. - d) Construction All construction related tasks required to place a project in service.
-This includes project construction contracts, professional and technical assistance, advertising, legal and technical documentation, inspections, testing, and permitting. - e) Contract Administration This includes in-house project management, and administration supervision of capital Administration projects. includes project design, technical reviews, construction management, construction inspection, technical specifications, surveying and mapping, preparing reports cost of and maintaining the capital projects log/management information system, eminent domain, contract monitoring, management, and processing the related financial transactions.
+This includes project construction contracts, professional and technical assistance, advertising, legal and technical documentation, inspections, testing, and permitting. - e) Contract Administration This includes management, in-house project and administration of supervision capital projects.
+Administration includes project design, technical reviews, construction management, construction inspection, technical specifications, surveying and mapping, of preparing reports and maintaining the capital projects log/management information system, eminent domain, contract management, monitorina, and processing the related financial transactions.